asolutioncompany/asc-ai-summaries/README.md

 ## Planned Features

-Automatically generate AI summaries for all your posts and a variety of customizable styles.
+Automatically generate AI summaries for all your WordPress content and a variety of customizable styles.

 - Improves SEO.